matiassingers/grunt-xcode/README.md

 # grunt-xcode [![Build Status](https://travis-ci.org/matiassingers/grunt-xcode.png?branch=master)](https://travis-ci.org/matiassingers/grunt-xcode) [![Dependency Status](https://gemnasium.com/matiassingers/grunt-xcode.png)](https://gemnasium.com/matiassingers/grunt-xcode)
-> Compile and build Xcode project with Grunt
+> Build and export Xcode projects with Grunt

 ## Getting Started
-This plugin requires Grunt `~0.4.2`
+This plugin requires Grunt `~0.4.5`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: